About Paul McHugh

 Paul McHugh is the author of DEADLINES (winner of Best Mystery from the National Indie Excellence Awards and from the Bay Area Independent Publishers), a political thriller THE BLIND POOL, the forthcoming SPLINTER – and journalism features as well as works of nonfiction.

 McHugh was born at the height of Hurricane King (his dad piled rocks into a Jeep to add weight so it would keep on the road while driving his mom to the hospital) and grew up near the Everglades and Florida Keys.
 His early life deeply immersed in the natural realm was next parlayed into renown as an outdoor writer and author.

-From 1985 to 2007 he edited the Outdoors Section of the San Francisco Chronicle.
-That beat covered environment, resources, sport and adventure.
-His price-winning stories ran in all parts of the paper, including investigative reports on abuse of public land that were published as a front-page series.
-McHugh’s features have also appeared in The New York Times, Washington Post, Miami Herald, Los Angeles Times and the San Jose Mercury-News, as well as many other magazines and journals.
+From 1985 to 2007 McHugh edited the Outdoors Section of the San Francisco Chronicle.
+His prize-winning stories ran in all sections of the paper, including reports on abuse of public lands and organizations that were published as front-page investigative series.
+Paul’s features on a broad array of topics have also run in The New York Times, Washington Post, Miami Herald, Los Angeles Times and the San Jose Mercury-News, as well as other magazines and journals.